An education for Life

 Globally renowned curriculum

 Renowned for pedagogical innovation, St Leonard’s College was the first Victorian school to introduce the International Baccalaureate Diploma Programme (IBDP) in 1982.
 Senior School students are offered the highly sought-after choice between the VCE and the IBDP.
 The IBDP’s international orientation makes it the most highly regarded and respected tertiary entrance qualification by the world’s leading universities.
 Junior and Middle School students are educated within the expertly designed framework of the International Baccalaureate Primary Years Programme (IB PYP) — an inquiry-based approach to learning incorporating personal, social and international values.
 The PYP values independence, initiative and self-motivation, encouraging every student to take responsibility for their learning.
 The Early Learning Centre program follows the world-renowned Reggio Emilia approach, placing each child at the centre of their own education.
 This enriching and stimulating educational program focuses on learning through play, nature-based experiences and environmental education.
+To learn more about our programs please click here.

 St Leonard’s College offers the opportunity to achieve excellence in either the International Baccalaureate Diploma Programme (IBDP) or the Victorian Certificate of Education (VCE).
 Both of these tertiary pathways provide our year 12 graduates with an Australian Tertiary Admissions Rank (ATAR).